Abraham Wildey Robarts

-Abraham Wildey Robarts (1779–1858), of Hill Street, Berkeley Square, Middlesex, was an English politician and banker.
+Abraham Wildey Robarts (1 August 1779 – 2 April 1858), of Hill Street, Berkeley Square, Middlesex, was an English politician and banker.

-Life
+Early life

-From a political family, he was the son of Abraham Roberts and his wife Sabine Tierney, sister of George Tierney; and brother of George James Robarts and William Tierney Robarts.
+Robarts was born on 1 August 1779 into a well known political family.
+He was the eldest son of Abraham Roberts and his wife Sabine Tierney (sister of George Tierney).
+Among his brothers were George James Robarts, William Tierney Robarts, and James Thomas Robarts of the East India Company.

 In early life he was a writer for the East India Company in Canton.

+Career

 He became a director of the East India Company, also a partner in the bank Robarts & Curtis, and worked as a West Indies factor.

 Robarts was a Member (MP) of the Parliament of the United Kingdom for Maidstone from 1818 to 1837.
+He was succeeded by Benjamin Disraeli, who later went on to become Prime Minister of the United Kingdom.

 In 1825 he was a director of the New Zealand Company, a venture chaired by the wealthy John George Lambton, Whig MP (and later 1st Earl of Durham), that made the first attempt to colonise New Zealand.